 How to React in a Storm

-Don’t panic!
+Do not panic!
 Move deliberately to avoid tripping and injury.
 This is one time to be fatalistic.
-You can’t hide from lightning, but you can reduce the odds of being struck.
-Please go to “What to do in a Thunderstorm” to read how.
+You cannot hide from lightning, but you can reduce the odds of being struck.
+See: Caught in a Thunderstorm.

 Little Bear Turnaround